codebrain001/Whatsapp-spatial-mapping/article.md

 Parameters related to the project, goes straight to the source code.
 Parameters related to an instance of the project, goes to an environment file.

-**N/B:** It is good practice to add the `.env` file to the [gitignore]('https://git-scm.com/docs/gitignore') file.
+**Note:** It is good practice to add the `.env` file to the [gitignore]('https://git-scm.com/docs/gitignore') file.
 This prevent sensitive information such as API keys and other configuration values to be made public on the source code.

 To access these environment variable values, we can utilize an already install python library [Python Decouple]('https://pypi.org/project/python-decouple/').